iromanovsky/irom.info/_posts/2023-09-20-azure-pe-name-resolution.md

 Pros:
 - ~~Quick~~
-- Simple.
-You don't rely and don't depend on external name resolution tricks.
+- Simplicity.
+It doesn't rely on external name resolution mechanisms.

 Cons:
 - ~~Dirty~~
 - Does not scale well.
-When you need to access the same resources from multiple clients, you need to make these changes to each of them.
+When you must access the same resources from multiple clients, individual adjustments are necessary for each one.
 - Fragile.
-When you need to access multiple resources on PEs, and occasionally update them, this method is prone to errors and inconsistencies.
+When numerous resources on Private Endpoints (PEs) need periodic updates, this method can lead to errors and inconsistencies.

-Overall, this method is still viable for dev/test environments in general, and for [private data access pattern](https://learn.microsoft.com/en-us/azure/architecture/microservices/design/data-considerations) when used carefully.
+Overall, this approach remains suitable for general development/testing environments, and for [private data access pattern](https://learn.microsoft.com/en-us/azure/architecture/microservices/design/data-considerations) when used carefully.

 ## 1. Azure Private DNS Zones

-When you need to serve the same private endpoints to multiple VNets, Azure Private DNS Zones may help you:
+When you need to serve the same private endpoints to multiple clients and VNets, Azure Private DNS Zones may help you:

-1. For each resource (like storage) and service (like blob) you create a zone like `privatelink.blob.core.windows.net` (see the full list of zones [here](https://learn.microsoft.com/en-us/azure/private-link/private-endpoint-dns#azure-services-dns-zone-configuration)).
+1. For each resource (like storage) and service (like blob) you create a zone like `privatelink.blob.core.windows.net` (refer to the full list of zones [here](https://learn.microsoft.com/en-us/azure/private-link/private-endpoint-dns#azure-services-dns-zone-configuration)).
 2. You [link](https://learn.microsoft.com/en-us/azure/dns/private-dns-virtual-network-links) this zone to all the VNets where you need to use your private endpoints.
 3. When creating private endpoint resources, register your PE names to the DNS zones: `irom A record to 10.18.0.4`.
-When manually creating private endpoints on the Azure portal, it can do this for you automatically, however, when you automate this task, you need to take care of this, or use [policies for automation](https://learn.microsoft.com/en-us/azure/cloud-adoption-framework/ready/azure-best-practices/private-link-and-dns-integration-at-scale)
+When manually creating private endpoints in the Azure portal, it can do this for you automatically, however, you'll need to manage it yourself when automating the process, or you can employ [policies for automation](https://learn.microsoft.com/en-us/azure/cloud-adoption-framework/ready/azure-best-practices/private-link-and-dns-integration-at-scale).
-4. When your clients in the VNets are resolving names of Private Endpoint enabled resources, they get an additional DNS query to _resourcename_.**privatelink**.service.domain namespace.
+4. When clients within the VNets resolve names for Private Endpoint-enabled resources, they initiate an additional DNS query for _resourcename_ in **privatelink**.service.domain namespace.
-   - If it gets resolved by your Private DNS Zone, the client gets your private IP address for the endpoint.
+   - If the Private DNS Zone successfully resolves this query, the client receives the private IP address associated with the endpoint..
-   - If **privatelink** name like irom.privatelink.blob.core.windows.net is resolved externally, the client gets the Public Endpoint IP, which could be not desirable but could be a life-saving failover solution for some situations.
+   - If **privatelink** name like irom.privatelink.blob.core.windows.net is resolved externally, the client gets the Public Endpoint IP.
+This could be less desirable but may serve as a failover solution in specific situations.

-> <p>Why the zones for private endpoints are named like privatelink.blob.core.windows.net?</p><p>Because the parent namespace like  blob.core.windows.net contains the names of all Azure storage accounts, including other customers.
-If you create a private DNS zone named blob.core.windows.net, the names not registered in this zone, including resources with no private endpoints, will not get resolved and will fail to connect.
+> <p>Why the zones for private endpoints are named like privatelink.blob.core.windows.net?</p><p>Because the parent namespace like  blob.core.windows.net contains the names of all Azure storage accounts, including those of other customers.
+Creating a private DNS zone named blob.core.windows.net would mean that names not registered in this zone, including resources without private endpoints, would fail to resolve and establish connections.
 This could be a scenario for disaster, be careful to not disrupt the name resolution of existing resources on Public Endpoints.</p>

 Pros:
-- You can centralize and automate private endpoint name resolution at the scale of your landing zone
+- Centralized and automated private endpoint name resolution can be implemented at the scale of your landing zone.

 Cons:
-- You need automation to keep this system consistent and manage the whole lifecycle for names in the Private DNS zone.
+- Requires automation to maintain consistency and manage the entire lifecycle of names in the Private DNS zone.
-- If you use custom DNS servers for your VNet, this scenario does not work (until you configure more advanced scenarios as described below)
+- Not applicable if you use custom DNS servers for your VNet (unless you configure more advanced scenarios, as described below).
-- This scenario does not work if you deploy multiple private endpoints for the same resource name in different vnets or regions.
+- Does not support scenarios where multiple private endpoints for the same resource name are deployed in different VNets or regions.

 ## 2. Custom DNS servers

-Most enterprise customers already have their own DNS implementation for name resolution in their networks, and the VNets are configured to use custom DNS servers.
-In this case, you need to integrate the resolution of private endpoint names into the company's DNS solution.
+Many enterprise customers already operate their DNS systems for name resolution within their networks, with VNets configured to use custom DNS servers.
+In such cases, it becomes necessary to integrate the resolution of private endpoint names цшер the organization's DNS solution.

-### 2.1 Host private link zones on custom DNS servers
+### 2.1 Hosting private link zones on custom DNS servers

-You may host private link zones like privatelink.blob.core.windows.net on your DNS servers.
-If DNS is hosted on Active Directory domain controllers, you might get the benefits of DNS zone replication for centralized updates and high availability.
+One approach is to host private link zones like `privatelink.blob.core.windows.net` on your organization's DNS servers.
+If your DNS is managed by Active Directory domain controllers, you can benefit from DNS zone replication for centralized updates and enhanced availability.

 Pros:
-- Integration of private endpoint name resolution into your custom DNS solution, including serving on-premise clients
+- Integration of private endpoint name resolution into your custom DNS solution, extending support to on-premise clients.

 Cons:
 - Requires separate management or privatelink records lifecycle, losing benefits of Azure Private DNS Zones

-### 2.2 Forward privatelink namespaces from custom DNS to Azure DNS
+### 2.2 Forwarding privatelink namespaces from custom DNS to Azure DNS

-This is the most common scenario, where VNet and On-Premises clients are configured to use Custom DNS servers, but these servers are configured to forward **privatelink** namespaces to Azure DNS
+This scenario is the most common, where VNets and on-premises clients are configured to use custom DNS servers.
+However, these custom servers are set up to forward **privatelink** namespaces to Azure DNS.

 Pros:
-- Benefits of both approaches (1) and (2.1): privatelink name resolution is integrated into your custom DNS, but the records management lifecycle still remains on the Azure side
+- Combines the advantages of approaches (1) and (2.1): privatelink name resolution is seamlessly integrated into your custom DNS system, while the management of records still remains on the Azure side.

 Cons:
-- More complexity
+- Introduces increased complexity.
-- Even more complexity when your custom DNS servers are distributed across various regions on-premises and in Azure (a very common scenario for Active Directory), need to plan for regional redundancy to provide resilient name resolution from all locations, but utilising the closest Azure region.
+- Complexity can further escalate when your custom DNS servers are distributed across various regions, both on-premises and in Azure.
+This is a common setup, especially for Active Directory.
+You'll need to plan for regional redundancy to ensure robust name resolution from all locations, leveraging the nearest Azure region.

 Challenges:
-- For forwarding to work, the DNS server needs to reach Azure DNS:
+- For forwarding to function correctly, the DNS server must be able to reach Azure DNS:
-   - For servers hosted in Azure, you need to forward queries to [Azure Magic IP 168.63.129.16](https://learn.microsoft.com/en-us/azure/virtual-network/what-is-ip-address-168-63-129-16)
+   - For servers hosted in Azure, you need to forward queries to the [Azure Magic IP 168.63.129.16](https://learn.microsoft.com/en-us/azure/virtual-network/what-is-ip-address-168-63-129-16).
-   - For on-premise servers, you may use existing servers hosted in Azure as forwarders, or use [Azure Private Resolver](https://learn.microsoft.com/en-us/azure/dns/private-resolver-architecture) deployed in your VNet
+   - For on-premises servers, you can either use existing servers hosted in Azure as forwarders or deploy [Azure Private Resolver](https://learn.microsoft.com/en-us/azure/dns/private-resolver-architecture) within your VNet to facilitate this forwarding process.

-> Note: when configuring conditional forwarding from on-premises, contrary to [CAF article](https://learn.microsoft.com/en-us/azure/private-link/private-endpoint-dns#azure-services-dns-zone-configuration), it is important to forward **privatelink**.service.domain namespaces instead of **service**.domain namespaces.
-If forwarding fails, you only lose resolution of **privatelink** resources vs. all resources of the **service** which also may use public endpoints.
+> Note: When configuring conditional forwarding from on-premises, it is crucial to forward **privatelink**.service.domain namespaces instead of forwarding the whole  **service**.domain namespaces (contrary to [CAF article](https://learn.microsoft.com/en-us/azure/private-link/private-endpoint-dns#azure-services-dns-zone-configuration)).
+If forwarding fails, it would result in the loss of resolution for **privatelink** resources only, as opposed to losing access to all resources of the service, which might also employ public endpoints.
+This targeted forwarding approach helps maintain selective control.

 ## 3. Advanced scenarios

 ### 3.1 Azure Firewall

-For Azure Firewall FQDN rules to work, all the clients served with this firewall [should use](https://learn.microsoft.com/en-us/azure/firewall/dns-details#clients-not-configured-to-use-the-firewall-dns-proxy) the firewall as their DNS server, quoting Microsoft:
+For Azure Firewall FQDN rules to function correctly, all clients behind the firewall [should use](https://learn.microsoft.com/en-us/azure/firewall/dns-details#clients-not-configured-to-use-the-firewall-dns-proxy) the firewall as their DNS server.
+As per Microsoft:

 > If a client computer is configured to use a DNS server that isn't the firewall DNS proxy, the results can be unpredictable.

-Azure Firewall, in turn, should be able to resolve privatelink zones and use the company's custom DNS solution, if it is present.
+Azure Firewall, in its turn, should also be configured to resolve privatelink namespaces and use the company’s custom DNS solution (if it is present).

 This means:
-- If you need to resolve just privatelink namespaces from Azure Firewall, just link Azure Private DNS zones, like in approach (1), to AzureFirewallSubnet.
+- If you only need to resolve privatelink namespaces from Azure Firewall, link Azure Private DNS zones, similar to approach (1), to AzureFirewallSubnet.
-- If you need to use both privatelink namespaces and the company's custom DNS solution, [configure the firewall](https://learn.microsoft.com/en-us/azure/firewall/dns-settings) to use custom DNS servers like in approach (2.2).
+- If you require both privatelink namespaces and the company’s custom DNS solution, [configure the firewall](https://learn.microsoft.com/en-us/azure/firewall/dns-settings) to use custom DNS servers, as described in (approach 2.2).

 ### 3.2 Secure Hub with Azure Firewall on Azure VWAN

-When using Secure Hub with Azure Firewall on Azure VWAN, you can't link Azure Private DNS zone to AzureFirewallSubnet, because this subnet does not exist.
-The only option to resolve privatelink namespaces is to configure the DNS server on Azure Firewall to use custom DNS servers, like in approach (2.2).
+In this setup, linking Azure Private DNS zones to AzureFirewallSubnet isn't possible because this subnet doesn't exist.
+The sole approach to resolve privatelink namespaces is configuring Azure Firewall to use custom DNS servers, like in (approach 2.2).

-This solution is discussed in great detail in the article [Guide to Private Link and DNS in Azure Virtual WAN](https://learn.microsoft.com/en-us/azure/architecture/guide/networking/private-link-virtual-wan-dns-guide).
+You can find an in-depth discussion of this solution in the article [Guide to Private Link and DNS in Azure Virtual WAN](https://learn.microsoft.com/en-us/azure/architecture/guide/networking/private-link-virtual-wan-dns-guide).

 ### 3.3 Private Endpoints of the same resource in multiple VNets

-Sometimes you need to deploy multiple private endpoints for the same resource, like a central fire share, to multiple VNets and/or regions, since traffic routing from multiple regions to the single private endpoint is less effective for bandwidth and latency than bringing dedicated private endpoint closer to the clients.
-However, you end up in a situation when the same name of private endpoint resource should be resolved to different IP addresses depending on the client's locations:
+There are scenarios where deploying multiple private endpoints for the same resource across various VNets or regions becomes necessary.
+For instance, ensuring better bandwidth and lower latency by placing dedicated private endpoints closer to clients across different locations.
+However, this leads to a situation where the same private endpoint resource name must resolve to different IP addresses depending on the client's location:

 ```
-10.18.0.4 irom.blob.core.windows.net # if the client from West Europe
+10.18.0.4 irom.blob.core.windows.net #if the client is in West Europe.
-10.19.0.4 irom.blob.core.windows.net# if the client from North Europe
+10.19.0.4 irom.blob.core.windows.net #if the client is in North Europe.
 ...
-# ..and so on..
+# ..and so on for other regions..
 ```

-I do not have a perfect solution for this, just workaround options as below:
+While I do not have a perfect solution for this, here are some workaround options:

 #### 3.3.1 Private data store pattern

-If your resource is consumed privately from a limited number of clients, like in [private data store pattern](https://learn.microsoft.com/en-us/azure/architecture/microservices/design/data-considerations), the easiest solution could be to use the good old hosts file, like in approach (0).
+If your resource is accessed exclusively by a limited number of clients, such as in the [private data store pattern](https://learn.microsoft.com/en-us/azure/architecture/microservices/design/data-considerations), the simplest solution might be to employ the traditional hosts file method, as mentioned in (approach 0).

 #### 3.3.2 Multiple private DNS Zones for the same namespace

-Private DNS Zones are global resources that could be linked to VNets in any region, however, they cannot select which IP to return to clients based on their location.
+Private DNS Zones are global resources that can be linked to VNets in any region, but they cannot determine which IP to return to clients based on their location.

-We can work around this with the below approach:
+To work around this limitation, consider the following approach:

-1. Create a pinpoint Private DNS Zone for _each VNet_ and each _private endpoint_ for the same resource, but in a different Resource Group
+1. Create a pinpoint Private DNS Zone for _each VNet_ and each _private endpoint_ for the _same resource_, but place them in _different Resource Groups_.

-> <p>The pinpoint DNS entry is a zone created for a single host only.
-For example these look like resurce FQDNs, but actually can be separate DNS zones:<br/>myglobalstore.privatelink.blob.core.windows.net<br/>myglobalsql.privatelink.database.windows.net</p><p>And this is a general zone that may contain records for multiple resources: <br/>privatelink.blob.core.windows.net</p>
+> <p>The pinpoint DNS entry is a zone created for a single host only.</p> <p>For example pinpoint DNS zones are created for individual "hosts":<br/>myglobalstore.privatelink.blob.core.windows.net<br/>myglobalsql.privatelink.database.windows.net</p><p>And this is a general zone that may contain records for multiple "hosts": <br/>privatelink.blob.core.windows.net</p>

 2. Link pinpoint zones to their respective VNets and/or regions.